 Nearly 95 percent of all federal criminal defendants will plead guilty.
 Of the remaining 5 percent who go to trial, as many as 75 percent will be convicted.
 Thus, nearly 99 percent of all federal criminal defendants will be sentenced.
 Of that number, 80 percent of defendants will receive jail or prison time.

-Alan Ellis is an internationally recognized attorney who has been described as:
+Alan Ellis is a nationally recognized attorney who has been described as:

 - “One of this country’s pre-eminent criminal defense lawyers.” — Federal Lawyer Magazine